Loer Lab People Teaching Research Protocols Images Links Contact

 As a USD Honors program student, he wrote an Honors thesis on his work, and presented an Honors seminar on Thursday, December 1, 2017.
 Dr. Jim Gump, Honors program director, praised him for delivering 'one of the most accessible honors seminars in science' he has heard.
 Congratulations!

-Daniel joined the inaugural class of the Mayo Clinic School of Medicine affiliated with Arizona State University in Fall 2017.
+Daniel joined the inaugural class of the Mayo Clinic School of Medicine affiliated with Arizona State University in Fall 2017; after getting his MD, he went on to a residency in internal medicine at the Mayo Clinic in Minnesota.

 Alec Knapp